-Bio-ethanol is made from the fermentation of plant starch.
-It is a clean gas with no toxins, which reduces greenhouse gas emissions as well (GHG’s).
-This is also a byproduct of the chemical reaction with ethylene and other types of petroleum products.
+Bioethanol is made from the fermentation of plant starch.
+It is a clean gas with no toxins, which reduces greenhouse gas emissions as well (GHGs).
+This is also a byproduct obtained from the chemical reaction with ethylene and other types of petroleum products.

 By the use of biofuels rather than fossil fuels, only the emission of nontoxic materials takes place, which reduces the risk of cancer, allergies and other breathing problems in human beings.

-Biodiesel is a renewable resource made from reused cooking oil, vegetable oil, palm oil, soybean, canola oil, peanut oil, animal fat, fatty acids and by other plants and plant products, which produces both fats and oils.
+Biodiesel is a renewable resource made from reused cooking oil, vegetable oil, palm oil, soybean, canola oil, peanut oil, animal fat, fatty acids and other plants and plant products, which produce both fats and oils.